tabunama/asm2dn2o/docs/source/n2o_pathways.rst

-NN pathway equation in the code
+NN pathway equation
 -------------------------------

-The nitrifier-nitrification N2O production term is written as:
+The nitrifier-nitrification N₂O production term is written as:

 .. math::